 - OBLIGATIONS, AND LIABILITIES OF STATUTORY TRUST.
-A debt, obligation, or - 3 other liability of a statutory trust is solely a debt, obligation, or liability of the trust.
-A beneficial - 4 owner, trustee, agent of the trust, or agent of the trustee is not personally liable, directly or - 5 indirectly, by way of contribution or otherwise, for a debt, obligation, or liability of the trust - 6 solely by reason of being or acting as a trustee, beneficial owner, agent of the trust, or agent of - 7 the trustee.
+A debt, obligation, or - 3 other liability of a statutory trust, whether arising in contract, tort, or otherwise, is solely a debt, - 4 obligation, or liability of the trust.
+A beneficial owner, trustee, agent of the trust, or agent of the - 5 trustee is not personally liable, directly or indirectly, by way of contribution or otherwise, for a - 6 debt, obligation, or liability of the trust solely by reason of being or acting as a trustee, beneficial - 7 owner, agent of the trust, or agent of the trustee.